Voice of the Customer (VoC): Beginners Guide on How to Collect Data Plus Best Practices

 By constantly gathering feedback and interacting with your customers, you make sure you stay connected to their wants and needs, making it easier to react and respond promptly.

-Levels of insights vary depending on the method you choose when collecting VoC data.
+Levels of insight vary depending on the method you choose when collecting VoC data.

 The best practice is to always use different methods of collecting data that complement each other.
 This way you can get more granular and in-depth feedback.

-For example, use an NPS in-app survey then follow up via email.
+For example, use an NPS in-app survey to collect real-time customer feedback.
+Follow up on your NPS with an email.

 Plus, customers will always be sharing what they think about your product even when you don’t ask them to.
 Not listening to their voice on multiple channels can cause you to miss critical information that can affect your product retention.